ids/cluster-builder/README.md

 There are currently two types of deployment, __local machine__ and remote __ESXI__ hypervisor (or vSphere):

 Local deployments are supported for:

-* VMware Fusion 10+ Pro for macOS
+* VMware Fusion Pro 10+ for macOS
-* VMware Workstation 10+ Pro for Windows
+* VMware Workstation Pro 12+ for Windows
-* Vmware Workstation 10+ Pro for Linux
+* Vmware Workstation Pro 12+ for Linux

 and for production usage: